openplans/shareabouts/doc/CONFIG.md

 ---------------------

 Copy the *project/config.yml.template* file to *project/config.yml*.
-(If you would like to use a different path for your configuration file, edit the path in the file *project/settings.py*.)
+(If you would like to use a different path for your configuration file, edit the SHAREABOUTS_CONFIG path in the file *project/settings_local.py*.)

 ### Dataset